capelski/tierraChallenge/readme.md

 `docker run -v "$PWD":/usr/src/app -w /usr/src/app node npm install`

-This will create the node_modules folder and allow jest to run its tests.
+This will create the node_modules folder and allow cucumber js to run its tests.
 You can do so by running

-`npm test` or `npm test -- --watch` if you want the test to rerun each time a change is made.
+`npm test`.
 To run the test via docker use:

 `docker run -v "$PWD":/usr/src/app -w /usr/src/app node npm run test`

-But it might be easier to add a Jest module to your text editor of choice

 If you want to run the node app, first you will need to transpile the typescript into javascript.
 If you're running node, you can simply run `tsc --watch`, or if using docker: